George Pugh (American football)

-George Pugh is a former American football player and coach.
+George Pugh is an American former football player and coach who is currently the tight ends coach, halfbacks coach and the director of football operations for the Miles Golden Bears of the Southern Intercollegiate Athletic Conference (SIAC).
 He served as the head football coach at Alabama A&M University from 1989 to 1991, compiling a record of 17–12.
 Pugh most recently served as the director of player personnel at the University of Memphis.